SCM Services - Connect to Another Computer

 On the Start menu, click Run.

-In the Open box, type mmc -a to open the Microsoft Management Console in author mode.
+In the Open box, type mmc -a (type mmc /32 -a on a 64-bit computer) to open the Microsoft Management Console in author mode.

 On the File menu, click Add/Remove Snap-in.

 In the Add Standalone Snap-in window, click Computer Management and then click Add.